NHSDigital/spine-demo/ReadMe.md

 -	"code": "736253008",
    "description": "Urgent care plan",

+5. Copy and paste your edited template into the request Body for your POST.
+Make sure you select the dropdown type to either **XML or JSON** depending on your template.

-5. Change the ending of the POST URL in Postman to use your NHS number you copied earlier e.g. /Patient/{Your Test NHS Number}
+6. Change the ending of the POST URL in Postman to use your NHS number you copied earlier e.g. /Patient/{Your Test NHS Number} and press Send.
+Check the response outcome to see if the diagnostic value says "Successfully created resource DocumentReference".
+If you get this then congratulations you have created your NRL pointer!
+Now you can try to retrive those pointer details or delete it next.

+If you don't get this response please double check your request body and try again.
+Feel free to ask for help or to ask any questions.

 Retrieve a pointer
 ------------------